priyaty/custom-select-box/README.md

 For styling the dropdown list item link.

 ## Browser Support
-Custom select box works on IE7+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
+Lesbox works on IE7+ in addition to other modern browsers such as Chrome, Firefox, and Safari.

 ## Dependencies
 jQuery 1.12+